concourse/s3-resource/README.md

 #### Integration tests

-The integration requires two AWS S3 buckets, one without versioning and another with.
+The integration requires two AWS S3 buckets, one without versioning and another with versioning enabled.
 The `docker build` step requires setting `--build-args` so the integration will run.

 Run the tests with the following command:

 ```sh
 docker build . -t s3-resource --build-arg S3_TESTING_ACCESS_KEY_ID="access-key" --build-arg S3_TESTING_SECRET_ACCESS_KEY="some-secret" --build-arg S3_TESTING_BUCKET="bucket-non-versioned" --build-arg S3_VERSIONED_TESTING_BUCKET="bucket-versioned" --build-arg S3_TESTING_REGION="us-east-1" --build-arg S3_ENDPOINT="https://s3.amazonaws.com"
 ```

+### Notes

+The resource will cache uploaded (`put`) and downloaded (`get`) files.
+If `regexp` is used, this might not always pull the latest version from a versioned S3 bucket.

 ### Contributing